 |Victims of Domestic Violence||64|

 Source: Niagara Region Community Services, 2015

 In Niagara there are a total of 246 shelter beds that provide services to a variety of target groups, including victims of violence, youth and recent immigrants and refugees:

 Beginning Jan.
 1, 2013, the Province moved to a block-funding model for emergency shelters as part of its consolidation of programs related to homelessness.
 Most of Niagara's emergency shelters receive a combination of Provincial and Regional investments, but it is generally recognized that this funding is not sufficient to cover the total costs associated with operating a shelter.

-Violence Against Women shelters are funded directly by the Ministry of Community and Social Services.
+Violence Against Women shelters are funded directly by the Ministry of Children, Community and Social Services.
 These shelters receive a set amount of funding for the year regardless of the number of beds that are filled.

 Source: Niagara Region Community Service

 On average, 84 per cent of shelter beds were occupied nightly in 2014.
 This is a slight decrease from 2013 (86 per cent).
 Prior to the end of 2012, for several years Niagara had been experiencing a downward trend in its emergency shelter occupancy, suggesting that less fewer people in Niagara are in need of emergency shelter services and/or that they do not need to stay as long.
 It may also be a result of the movement towards supporting more services aimed at preventing homelessness, and the number of people accessing prevention and supported transitional housing services.
 However, Niagara experienced an increase in the number of individuals accessing shelter accommodations in 2014 (4,627) over previous years (4,516, in 2013, 4,428 in 2012 and 4,170 in 2011).